Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 limit for a few reasons:

-1. Sonnet is capable of outputting a very large amount of correct, complete code in one response.
+1. Sonnet is capable of outputting a very large amount of correct, complete new code in one response.
 2. Similarly, Sonnet can specify long sequences of edits in one go, like changing a majority of lines while refactoring a large file.
 3. Sonnet tends to quote large chunks of a